 SPECIALIZED ASSESSMENT SERVICES

 The Wellness Center provides access to neuropsychological testing for the assessment of ADHD, Learning Disorders, or other more specialized types of testing, upon consultation.
 If you are interested in this service, please call to schedule an initial appointment with a counselor to determine referral needs.

-However, we are unable to provide other specialized assessment services (i.e., forensic matters, academic accommodations, eligibility for services, fitness for duty, etc.).
-If you are looking for such assessment, our staff can provide you with referrals into the community.
-Please come by our office or call (727) 873-4422 (option 2) to schedule a brief consultation with a counselor to receive such referrals.
+We are unable to provide other specialized assessment services (i.e., forensic matters, academic accommodations, eligibility for services, fitness for duty, etc.).
+If you are looking for such assessment, our staff can provide you with referrals in the community.
+Please call (727) 873-4422 (option 2) to schedule a brief consultation with a counselor to receive such referrals.

 The Gallup Strengths philosophy centers around the belief that focusing on strengths rather than weaknesses results in more effective and meaningful professional and personal experiences.
 We thrive and grow in environments that allow us to use our strengths.
 We are truly at our best when we engage in our strengths!